Engineering Effective Hamiltonians: Computational Methods

 where the inner sum is over all indices $i_1, \dots, i_r$ satisfying the relations, and $U_i$ and $\Inte$ are as defined before the theorem.
 Alternatively, these matrices can be given recursively as

 \end{theorem}

 The proof is given in Appendix~\ref{app:proof}.
-In Appendix~\ref{app:mathematica}, code is described that symbolically simplifies the structure arising from this theorem.
+In Appendix~\ref{app:mathematica} we describe code that symbolically simplifies the structure arising from this theorem.
 That is, in general the above expressions are quite complicated, but in the constructions we will see in the following sections, many of the blocks $B_{i,j}(t)$ will be $0$ or proportional to the identity, in which case the expressions of the above theorem can simplify dramatically.